bronifty/obsidian_202310/dremo/dipankar article.md

 In Kimball Star Schema SCD inside the Warehouse, not only is storage and compute co-located, but the attribute and its data are co-located. in the Lakehouse, the schema metadata is separate and apart from the data layer and also managed and versioned separately.

+in RDBMS with compute storage schema and data co-located, if you make a schema change and want that reflected in your program, it requires a table migration involving a copy of the table data to the new version with its updated structure...

+with Lakehouse there's none of that. it's zero-copy on schema change. the logical metadata layer is but an overlay transparently governing the new data without the need to physically relocate it.